 If what you see is a non-stop flood of entries then your web application is either receiving a lot of traffic or under malicious attacks.

-You can block bad IP addresses by adding them into the firewall block list (Login RunCloud > Server_Name > Security > Basic Firewall).
+You can block bad IP addresses by adding them to the firewall block list (Login RunCloud > Server_Name > Security > Basic Firewall).

 Step 5: Upgrade server